BarnattW/Simple-Kanban-NextJS/README.md

 password: 123456789

 So why did I choose Next.js?
-1. Core features: directory based routing and built in server components
+1. Core features: directory based routing, server-side rendering, and built in server components
 2. Ease of adoption from React, and the fact that I wanted to learn a full stack framework
 3. Experimentation Purposes